Sometimes we need simple food, and who better to consult than Elizabeth David? Her Chickpea Salad fits the bill.

-Season the [chick]peas well with salt if they need it, pepper, olive oil, and if you like a little finely sliced onion.
+Season the [chick]peas well with salt if they need it, pepper, olive oil, and if you like a little finely sliced onion. — E. David

-I took Liz’s advice and made a chickpea salad by drizzling a good olive oil over chickpeas fresh from the stove, while they are still hot.
+Take Elizabeth David’s advice and made a chickpea salad by drizzling a good olive oil over chickpeas fresh from the stove, while they are still hot.
 This really releases the flavour of the oil (as well as a beautiful aroma).
 Strew with shredded ginger, green herbs, grated lemon or lime zest, lemon or lime juice, sea salt and freshly ground black pepper.

 Other Recipes by Elizabeth David